-We recognise the importance of our staff to our long term success so we aim to recruit talents who share the same kind of beliefs and value with us to collaboratively bring out the best solutions in every aspect.
+We optimised the staff recruitment system, recruitment channels and information management during the Reporting Period.
 We adopt a well-planned, equal and ethical approach to recruitment and promotion that match the knowledge, skills, competencies and experience of the candidates to the strategic objectives of the Group.
-Recruitment channels are opened via internet, recruitment agencies, and career fairs to attract any talents all around the world.
+Recruitment channels are opened via internet, recruitment agencies, and career fairs to attract talents in the communities.
 A stringent recruitment policy has been established to define the roles and responsibilities of the relevant departments and standardise the process of recruitment assessment and interview.